g-hurst/Designing-and-Optimizing-a-Reliable-Data-Transmission-Protocol/directions/README.md

 # Project 2: Designing and Optimizing a Reliable Data Transmission Protocol

 ## Project Goals:
 In this project, you will design, implement and optimize reliable data transfer protocols.
 A basic requirement of any reliable transfer protocol is correctness, i.e., although the network itself may drop and reorder packets, application data such as a file should be transferred in order and without loss.
 However, an equally important consideration is performance.

 Consider a file of size F bytes transferred over a network with a bandwidth B Megabits/second.
 Owing to the need to wait for acknowledgments (ACKs), and if necessary retransmit data, it is unlikely any protocol can reliably transfer data at a rate of B Megabits/second.
 We refer to the ratio of the useful data transferred (file size F) to the total transfer time as the goodput achieved by the protocol.
 Further, a reliable transfer protocol incurs overheads, which we define as T - F, where T is the total bytes transmitted by the sender or receiver over the network inclusive of ACKs, retransmitted packets, and header fields.

 In this project, your goal is to design and implement a reliable transfer protocol that can achieve high goodput, and low overhead under diverse network conditions.
 You will compare your protocol with a baseline scheme for comparison, which you will also implement.
 While we provide hints, the specific optimizations that you will implement in your protocol is up to you.
-While correctness of all implementations is a minimal requirement, the project will be primarily evaluated on (i) the kinds of optimizations you implement; (ii) the performance that you achieve; and (iii) a documentation of the performance of the schemes under different network conditions, along with a clear understanding of the design trade-offs.
+While correctness of all implementations is a minimal requirement, the project will be primarily evaluated on

+1. the kinds of optimizations you implement
+2. the performance that you achieve
+3. a documentation of the performance of the schemes under different network conditions, along with a clear understanding of the design trade-offs.

 You will document the above information in a report, which is a mandatory requirement for the project.

 ### Protocols that you will implement
 You will implement the following protocols: